Table of Contents

 General Reference Works

 Includes training sessions on newsroom skills for writing, video, web, audio, writing, storytelling, along with briefings for key subjects, ethics and values, and legal matters.
-A useful resource for students wanting to learn the best practices of news reporting from the BBC
+A useful resource for students wanting to learn the best practices of news reporting from the BBC.
+This title is free from the BBC as of July 1, 2014

 Handbooks and Manuals